bluetomlee/ant-util/readme.md

 ## Ant Util

-a javascript function expressions util and includes some practical function used in dom.
+a javascript function expressions util and includes practical function used in dom.

 ### document